deaaAldeen45112/collaborative-code-editor/README.md

 1. **Real-Time Collaboration**
    Enable a multi-user environment where changes made by any user are instantly reflected across all sessions in real-time.

-2. **Version Control**
+2. **Real-Time Versioning**
-   Provide advanced version control with change tracking, user contribution logs, and the ability to revert to previous versions, ensuring reliability and data integrity.
+   Implement advanced version control with real-time tracking, user contribution logs, and the ability to revert to previous versions, ensuring reliability and data integrity across collaborative sessions.

 3. **Code Execution**
    Support code execution in multiple programming languages directly in the editor, with real-time display of output and error messages for a seamless development experience.